KevKeyingLi/KevKeyingLi.github.io/drafts/2018-12-05-Javascript Promises.md

 # Javascript Promises
-This is the learning note for Udacity course [Javascript Promises](https://www.udacity.com/course/javascript-promises--ud898)
+The first part of this is the learning note for Udacity course [Javascript Promises](https://www.udacity.com/course/javascript-promises--ud898)

+After that, I have added more notes around Promise that I have learned elsewhere.

 # Overview
 Promises is recomended way to handle asynchronous events in javascripts, according to MDN: *The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.*